There’s nothing like accompanying your boyfriend to a work meeting expecting to sit idly by and instead being invited to forage the back yard.

 “If it has a square stem and smells like mint, it’s an edible mint,” Cattail Bob Seebeck told me on a recent foraging adventure.
 Not all squared-stemmed mints smell or taste like mint—for example, wild oregano (Monarda fistulosa) and horehound (Marrubium vulgare)—but there are a few wild ones that evoke the commercial variety, making them as palatable to the masses as they are to obsessive wild food foragers like yours truly.

 Keep in mind Kershaw’s warning in Edible and Medicinal Plants of the Rockies (2000), however, that wild mint and spearmint should not be used by pregnant women as their pulegone content stimulates the uterus, and care should be also be taken feeding mint to children.

-I collected the Kittredge batch prior to the plants’ flowering, making differentiation between field mint (Mentha arvensis) and peppermint (Mentha piperita) difficult.
-As Gregory Tilford (1997) writes in Edible and Medicinal Plants of the West, “field mint looks, tastes, and smells like its cultivated relative, peppermint.”
+I collected the Kittredge batch prior to the plants’ flowering, making differentiation between the various mint possibilities–like field mint (Mentha arvensis) and escaped peppermint (Mentha piperita) difficult.
+Gregory Tilford (1997) writes in Edible and Medicinal Plants of the West, “field mint looks, tastes, and smells like its cultivated relative, peppermint.”
 Both are found in “moist soils, especially along streams.”

 The Kittredge patch was relatively small and Cattail Bob has pointed out even smaller patches to me—including just a couple of isolated plants hanging out at the water’s edge—so in my experience, finding wild mint involves careful inspection of streamside locales.